 Real Connections: Making Distance Learning Accessible to Everyone

 Distance learning has been around for a long time.
-For hundreds of years instructors have taught students across great distances via correspondence courses using printed materials.
+For years instructors have taught students across great distances via correspondence courses using printed materials.
 The early days of television witnessed the introduction of televised courses.
 Today, an instructor can video conference with several classrooms full of students.
 Early online courses using email were rapidly followed by web-based instruction.
 Today, the lines are blurred between different types of distance learning courses as multiple modes of delivery are employed in a single course.
-For example, a class "library" could be a website; class discussions could take place using email or message boards; some course content could be delivered using online materials and videos.
+For example, a class "library" could be a website; class discussions could take place using message boards; some course content could be delivered using online materials and videos.

-Increasing access to more students is a common reason given for providing instruction in a distance learning format.
+Access to more students is a common reason given for providing instruction in a distance learning format.
 However, these access arguments usually focus on people separated by distance and time and often do not include consideration of the needs of people with disabilities.
 In fact, the design of many distance learning courses erects barriers to the full participation of students and instructors with some types of disabilities.

 The following paragraphs discuss access issues and present design considerations for ensuring that a course is accessible to potential instructors and students with a range of abilities and disabilities.
 The field of universal design provides a framework for this discussion.

 Thousands of specialized hardware and software products available today allow individuals with a wide range of abilities and disabilities to productively use computing and networking technologies.
 If a prerequisite to a course is Internet access, administrators and instructors can assume that any student enrolled will have access to the assistive technology they require.
 However, assistive technology alone does not remove all access barriers.
 Described below are examples of access challenges in distance learning courses faced by students and instructors who have access to assistive technology.